storybuilder-org/StoryCAD/docs/Creating_a_Story_pt_5.md

 Most stories have more than one problem, but an important thing to keep in mind is that only one of them is the story problem.
 The story problem’s easy to recognize: when it’s resolved: the story is over.
 Failure to understand that will lead to an unsatisfactory conclusion.
 The other Problem story elements must support that Problem, in various ways: inner vs. Outer problem, as a subplot, etc. If a Problem doesn’t relate to the story problem, it doesn’t belong to this story.
 The main problem is often implicit in the original story idea, but not always.
 You may find out which question your story is going to answer only after exploring the various problems. <br/>

-StoryBuilder acknowledges the need for a main story problem by having you pick the Problem that is your story problem, back on the Overview node.
+StoryCAD acknowledges the need for a main story problem by having you pick the Problem that is your story problem, back on the Overview node.
 Overview’s Premise tab looks like this: <br/>

 ![](Overview-Empty-Premis-tab.png)